 A high GEF (e.g., >1 kgCO2 per kWh) typically indicates that a given electricity grid is powered by carbon intensive fuel sources such as fossil fuels, while GEFs closer to zero symbolise electricity grids that are supplied by renewable energy sources.
-The 2021 DGGEF, of 1.013 tCO2e/MWh, accurately reflects South Africa's current energy mix for electricity generation.
+The 2022 DGGEF, of 0.96 tCO2e/MWh, is lower than the 2021 DGGEF of 1.013 tCO2e/MWh.
+This is due to the decreased amount (3 %) of electricity produced from emissive sources as well as the increase (1 %) in electricity production from non-emissive sources in 2022 in comparison to 2021.

-South Africa imported 7 267 995 MWh in 2021 from various sources and the bulk of this electricity (99.2%) was produced from renewable energy, mainly from hydropower plants.
-The addition of this electricity to the grid is reflected in the NGGEF that is lower than the DGGEF and below 1 tCO2e/MWh.
+South Africa imported 7 963 864 MWh in 2022 from various sources and the bulk of this electricity (97%) was produced from renewable energy, mainly from hydropower plants.
+The addition of this electricity to the grid is reflected in the NGGEF that is lower than the DGGEF.